Interface effects on titanium growth on graphene: Results and Discussion

 To investigate this further, we evaluated the Ti lattice constant from the Fourier transform, by comparing it to the lattice constant of graphene estimated from the corresponding sharp peaks.
 Interestingly, contrasting the lattice constant of thin regions (Fig.~\ref{fig:Growth_early}a) to mostly $5-6$-layered islands (Fig.~\ref{fig:Overview}c), reveals that there is a significant strain in the thin Ti islands.
 Indeed, the lattice constant in the thinnest structures is about 0.306(3)~nm, whereas in the thicker islands it is 0.296(3)~nm, that is close to bulk Ti in $\alpha$-phase at 0.295~nm~\cite{Wood1962}.
 This corresponds to a strain of ca. 3.7\%.
 The data is shown in Fig.~\ref{fig:Strain}a.
-To confirm our hypothesis that the appearance of the thicker structures could be explained by gradually changing strain within the Ti islands, we created an artificial Ti structure with five AB layers (ten atomic layers), where the lattice constant is varied by 3\% linearly between the first and the last layer (Fig.~\ref{fig:Strain}b).
-In Fig.~\ref{fig:Strain}c an image simulation of the part of this structure highlighted with a rectangle in Fig.~\ref{fig:Strain}b is overlaid on top of an experimental STEM HAADF image of an island with a comparable thickness.
+To confirm our hypothesis that the appearance of the thicker structures could be explained by gradually changing strain within the Ti islands, we created an artificial Ti structure with five AB layers (ten atomic layers), where the in-plane lattice constant is varied by 3\% linearly between the first and the last layer.
+The corresponding structure of Ti islands, including the monolayer graphene substrate, with variation in the Ti in-plane lattice constant, is depicted in Fig.~\ref{fig:Strain}b.
+A variation in the out-of-plane distance between hexagonal Ti layers is omitted in the model, as it would neither influence the image simulation, nor could it be observed in the STEM data.
+In Fig.~\ref{fig:Strain}c an image simulation of the part of the Ti structure highlighted with a rectangle in Fig.~\ref{fig:Strain}b is overlaid on top of an experimental STEM HAADF image of an island with a comparable thickness.
 As can be immediately recognized, the simulated image is in excellent agreement with the experimental one confirming our hypothesis.